 The reason is pretty adorable ❤️

-So you’re lying there on the couch scrolling through Netflix when your cat saunters over with that adorable purr and you know exactly what’s coming — she’s about to stretch out her front legs and press back and forth into your belly with her paws like she’s giving you a little massage.
+So you’re on the couch scrolling through Netflix when your cat struts over with that adorable purr, and you know exactly what’s coming.
+She’s about to stretch out her front legs and press back and forth into you with her paws like she’s giving you a little massage.
 But what exactly is she doing — and why?

 Similar to the theory about how dogs dig in their beds as a natural denning instinct, it’s believed that cats also might have used kneading in the wild to help soften dirt or pat down leaves for comfy sleeping quarters.

 So while your cat probably doesn’t have to make her bed out of dirt, the behavior of kneading her bedding probably carried over from wild ancestors.

 She's ready to mate

 Female cats may knead the air to show that they’re open to mate.
 If a female cat is lying on her side, stretching and kneading the air, she’s likely letting other cats know that she can be approached.

 Kneading could also be a way that cats communicate with their owners.
 Dogs are pretty good at expressing themselves, but cats are a little more protective of their feelings.
 This is likely because dogs have been domesticated and living with humans for a lot longer than cats.
 So kneading is one way for cats to tell their humans they like them.